top of page

 Part of the reason we had such a great time on this trip was our accommodation.
 After much research I opted for the Vittoriano Luxury Suites on Corso Vittorio Emanuele II, bang in the historic centre of Rome, close to Piazza Venezia and the Vittoriano monument.
 The picture-perfect church above was just outside the front door and the entrance was through the monumental doorway on the right.
 The Pantheon and Piazza Navona were all within 10 minutes' walking distance so for starters the location was brilliant.
 Easily accessible by bus from Termini train station and on many main bus routes, it made life very easy to get from place to place during our stay.

-We had a huge room with a spa bath was definitely a selling point for me.
+A huge room with a spa bath was definitely a selling point for me.
 Separated from the bed by a dividing partition, it was absolutely enormous with a Jacuzzi function.
 The hotel provided scented candles for us to use during our stay which was a nice touch.
 It was very cold in Rome in December so it was complete and utter bliss to come back to the room before dinner for a glass of bubbly in a warm bath.
 Netflix is set up on the television if you feel like chilling out but as we were out and about most of the time it didn't get much use.
 There was a separate bathroom with a huge rain-shower if spa baths aren't your thing and breakfast was included in the price, which, despite the name and the location was surprisingly good value for money.
 I would highly recommend.
 Oh and this is the view out of the windows.
 I was awoken every morning by the soothing sounds of the church bells.
 So far so Italian.

 Get out of town and see what the surrounding neighbourhoods have to offer